eReuse/devicehub-teal/README.md

 # Devicehub

-Devicehub is a distributed IT Asset Management System focused in reusing devices, created under the project [eReuse.org](https://www.ereuse.org)
+Devicehub is a distributed IT Asset Management System focused on reusing digital devices, created under the project [eReuse.org](https://www.ereuse.org)

 This README explains how to install and use Devicehub.
 [The documentation](http://devicehub.ereuse.org) explains the concepts and the API.

 Devicehub is built with [Teal](https://github.com/ereuse/teal) and [Flask](http://flask.pocoo.org).

 # Installing
-Please visit the [Manual Installation](README_MANUAL_INSTALLATION.md) for understand how you can install locally or deploy in a server.
+Please visit the [Manual Installation](README_MANUAL_INSTALLATION.md) to understand the detailed steps to install it locally or deploy it on a server.

 # Docker
-You have a docker compose file for to do a automated deployment.
-In the next steps we can see as run and use.
+There is a Docker compose file for an automated deployment.
+In the next steps, we can see how to run and use it.

 1. Download the sources:
 ```